 BIOL 4470 - Molecular Cell Biology (4 credit hours).
 This course is designed to serve as an introductory course to molecular cell biology for Biology Majors.
 The course will utilize eukaryotic and prokaryotic models.
-In this course we will examine many different areas of molecular cell biology including: the synthesis and function of macromolecules such as DNA, RNA, and proteins; control of gene expression; membrane and organelle structure and function; bioenergetics; and cellular communication.
+This course examines many different areas of molecular cell biology including: the synthesis and function of macromolecules such as DNA, RNA, and proteins; control of gene expression; membrane and organelle structure and function; bioenergetics; and cellular communication.
 Prerequisite BIOL 3471.

 BIOL 4471 - Comparative Vertebrate Anatomy (4 credit hours).
 A study of the fundamentals of classification, morphology, and morphogenesis of the vertebrates with emphasis on the comparisons of anatomical systems.
-It also includes discussions of the functions of body structures along with anatomical descriptions of representative vertebrate classes includes three lecture hours and two hours of laboratory per week.
+It also includes discussions of the functions of body structures along with anatomical descriptions of representative vertebrate classes.

 BIOL 4472 - Vertebrate Embryology (4 credit hours).
 This course deals with structure, principles, and progress in vertebrate development.
 The chick, pig, and frog are used as representative vertebrate types.
-Three lecture hours and two hours of laboratory per week.
 Prerequisite: BIOL 4471.